GUIDE: How to implement effective resource planning?

 a.
 Explain the impacts of good management of resource planning

 i.
-Increase business profitability
+Increase in the profitability of the business

-• Increased time spent on billable projects
+• Increase in time spent on billable projects

-• Optimization of employee time
+• Optimization of the time spent by employees

 ii.
 Improved employee satisfaction